theupdateframework/python-tuf/docs/tuf-spec.md

         }

    where PUBLIC is a 32-byte string.

+   The 'ecdsa' format is:

+        { "keytype" : "ecdsa-sha2-nistp256",
+          "scheme" : "ecdsa-sha2-nistp256",
+          "keyval" : { "public" : PUBLIC}
+        }

+   where PUBLIC is in PEM format and a string.

    The KEYID of a key is the hexdigest of the SHA-256 hash of the canonical JSON form of the key.